 I tested this recipe with King Arthur Measure for Measure Flour and it works very well.
 Be sure to check out my collection of King Arthur Gluten-Free Flour recipes.
 Several other gluten-free flours for baking will work.
-Cup4Cup (contains milk powder) and Pamela’s All Purpose Artisan Flour Blend are similar to King Arthur’s and will work well.
+Cup4Cup (contains milk powder) creates similar results – many of my readers use it.
 If you use a flour blend that does not contain xanthan gum, guar gum or inulin (binders), add 3/4 tsp xanthan gum to the recipe.

 Cocoa powder is the best way to get a strong dark chocolate flavor into baked goods.
 For a gluten-free cocoa powder, Hershey’s is the easiest to find.
 Unfortunately, Ghirardelli recently added a wheat warning to their cocoa powder.
 My personal preference is organic cacao powder.

 The juice and zest of fresh oranges gives this cake a strong pop of orange.
 What is “orange zest?”
 The zest is the colored outer layer of the peel and has a strong orange flavor.
 It’s a great way to get flavor into a recipe without adding liquid.
 Use a microplane to get very finely grated zest that will disappear into the cake.
 Here is my quick tutorial on how to zest citrus.

 If you want to make this cake a little quicker to prepare, here is an alternative to using fresh oranges, Use 3 Tbsp prepared, low or no-pulp orange juice and 1½ tsp. orange extract.